rich-at-thinkful/slides-engine/slides/dsa-arrays/03-arrays/content.md

 # Arrays

 * Contiguous block of memory
-* Keep a pointer to the first item
+* Store a pointer to the first item
-* Use pointer arithmetic to traverse the array
+* Store the length of the array